jlb-qi/jlb-qi.github.io/docs/faqs/faqs.md

 ---
 layout: default
-title: Visualisations
+title: FAQs
-parent: Toolkit
+has_children: true
-nav_order: 4
+nav_order: 8
 ---

-# Visualisations
+# FAQs
 {: .no_toc }

-How and when to use certain visualisation techniques, and how to inperpret them.
+Common questions around data and Analytics?
 ## Table of contents
 {: .no_toc .text-delta }